 What is a Scottish Personal Licence?

 A Personal Licence is issued under the Licensing (Scotland) Act 2005 to individuals who have obtained a Scottish Certificate for Personal Licence Holder (SCPLH) qualification.
-The Scottish certificate for licensed premises staff, issued by local councils, allows holders to legally authorise the sale of alcohol in Scotland.
+The licence allows holders to legally authorise the sale of alcohol in Scotland.

 This is a must-have licence if you are looking to open your own establishment that will sell alcohol in Scotland or if you are looking to progress your career in the hospitality industry.